Nitehawk Cinema: Programming

 Initially focused on screening first-run films, Nitehawk shifted focus to incorporate a range of first-run, classic, art house, and cult films.
-Nitehawk holds several regular series of special screenings and midnight movies, including "The Deuce" (grindhouse films), "Film Feasts" (multi-course meals based on the film being screened), "Nitehawk Naughties" (erotic films), "Anime After Dark" (anime films screened in partnership with Anime NYC), and "A Nite To Dismember" (an all-night movie marathon held annually on Halloween).
+Nitehawk holds several regular series of special screenings and midnight movies, including "The Deuce" (exploitation films), "Film Feasts" (multi-course meals based on the film being screened), "Nitehawk Naughties" (erotic films), "Anime After Dark" (anime films screened in partnership with Anime NYC), and "A Nite To Dismember" (an all-night movie marathon held annually on Halloween).
 Since 2013, Nitehawk has held the Nitehawk Shorts Festival, an annual film festival focused on short films.

 Nitehawk does not screen advertisements during its preshow, instead showing a montage of clips that are customized for each film; for instance, the preshow for Nitehawk's screenings of The Favourite included clips from Olivia Colman's comedic work and Yorgos Lanthimos' short films.
 In addition to its standard menu, Nitehawk offers a special menu for brunch screenings, and limited-time menu items inspired by the current slate of films it is screening.